 Areas of counselling I deal with

-My fees range from £50-90 per session - depending on time of day.
+My fees range from £50-85 per session - depending on time of day an whether short or long-term work is your preference.